Gut Health Education

 Let's Talk Color

 Poop color is the thing everyone Googles at midnight in a mild panic.
-Here's a level-headed guide.1
+Here's a level-headed guide.

 Brown (all shades)

-Your bile is doing its job.
+Brown Your bile is doing its job.
 This is the target.
+Normal

 Green

-Usually fine — leafy greens, food dye, or faster transit through the bowel.
+Green Usually fine — leafy greens, food dye, or faster transit through the bowel.
+Usually fine

 Yellow or greasy

-Can indicate fat malabsorption.
-If it floats and smells particularly strong, worth mentioning to your doctor if it continues.
+Yellow or greasy Can indicate fat malabsorption.
+Worth mentioning to your doctor if it continues.
+Watch it

 Black (tarry)

-Could be iron supplements or certain foods — or it could indicate bleeding in the upper GI tract.
+Black (tarry) Could be iron supplements — or bleeding in the upper GI tract.
 Don't ignore it.
+See a doctor

 Bright red

-Could be hemorrhoids, a fissure, or lower GI bleeding.
+Bright red Could be hemorrhoids, a fissure, or lower GI bleeding.
 Always worth getting checked.
+See a doctor

 Pale, gray, or clay-colored

-Repeatedly pale stool can point to a problem with bile flow from the liver or gallbladder.
+Pale or gray Can point to a problem with bile flow.
 See your doctor if this persists.
+See a doctor

 One odd color after eating beets or taking iron?
 Probably fine.
 Repeated unusual color with no obvious dietary cause?
 Worth a conversation with your doctor.